Machine Reading Comprehension using Case-based Reasoning: Method

 \section{Method}

-We present \method{} (Figure \ref{fig:concept}) -- a novel approach for machine reading comprehension that incorporates principles from case-based reasoning.
+We now formally describe \method{} (Figure \ref{fig:concept}).
 A \textit{case} in CBR consists of a problem and its solution.
 Formally, we define a case $c$ as a tuple $\{q, \answerset, p\}$, representing a question, its corresponding answer set\footnote{$\answerset$ is a singleton if every question has a unique answer.}, and the passage context that contains each element in the answer set.
 The context $p$ is a span of text that not only contains all $a \in \answerset$ but also captures one or more latent relations between the question and the answer.
 We refer to a collection of all cases as the \textit{casebase} $\mathcal{B}$, which is typically set to the full training data and may continually be augmented to incorporate new data patterns.
 In the MRC setting, annotations for $p$ for all $c \in \mathcal{B}$ are assumed to be available.